valerybugakov/interview-answers/network/README.md

 the browser can probably fetch several under-parallelised assets from one domain quicker than it can perform DNS lookups across multiple domains and parallelise those.
 You can still use `dns-prefetch` though.

+## What is Hyper Text Transfer Protocol

+Hypertext Transfer Protocol (HTTP) is a networking protocol for distributed, collaborative, hypermedia information systems.
+HTTP is the foundation of data communication for the World Wide Web.

+## What is HTTP session?

+HTTP session is a sequence of network request-response transactions.
+An HTTP client initiates a request.
+It establishes a Transmission Control Protocol (TCP) connection to a particular port on a host (typically port 80; see List of TCP and UDP port numbers).
+An HTTP server listening on that port waits for a client's request message.
+Upon receiving the request, the server sends back a status line, such as "HTTP/1.1 200 OK", and a message of its own, the body of which is perhaps the requested resource, an error message, or some other information.